dlsucomet/AnimoSched/README.md

 If pipenv doesn't work, go ahead and install directly:

-`pipenv install django djangorestframework django-cors-headers`
+`pip install django djangorestframework django-cors-headers`

 Then go to the frontend directory to install react dependencies: